sivajayaraman/Voice-Based-Gender-Detection/README.md

 The second phase is to test the module.
 This can be done by providing a testing voice to detect the gender.
 This testing voice properties are extracted and compared with the properties of both classes.
 Then based on the scores, the dender is decided.

-This is refered from https://appliedmachinelearning.blog/2017/06/14/voice-gender-detection-using-gmms-a-python-primer/
+This was refered from https://appliedmachinelearning.blog/2017/06/14/voice-gender-detection-using-gmms-a-python-primer/

-The Dataset is collected from https://www.dropbox.com/s/sqg7az7fja6rqfw/pygender.zip?dl=0
+The Dataset was collected from https://www.dropbox.com/s/sqg7az7fja6rqfw/pygender.zip?dl=0